 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.

-4. One year of experience writing investigative reports.
+5. One year of experience writing investigation reports.

-5. One year of experience using Microsoft Office Suite Word to create documents and reports and Excel to create spreadsheets.
+6. One year of experience using Microsoft Office Suite.
+(Word to create documents and reports and Excel to create spreadsheets).